superflash41/1INF29/README.md

 # 1INF29
 This repository contains the labs and exercises from the **Operating Systems** course at PUCP, taught by Viktor Khlebnikov in the semester 2024-1.
-The repository includes solutions and guides for the course, covering a variety of topics essential to understanding operating systems and their inner workings.
+It includes solutions and guides for the course, covering a variety of topics essential for understanding operating systems and their inner workings.

 ## Contents
 - **Lab Solutions**: solutions to all labs from the course